Make Plans to Explore the Past at These Unique Museums & Historic Places in Washington County

 Explore multiple historic buildings in one location when you visit the Old Fort House Museum in Fort Edward.
 This building complex features everything from an old 1772 home to an original 1848 toll house, a garden, and more.

-While you’re there, be sure to visit the neighboring Hartford Museum, which is recognized as the oldest house in Hartford!
+While you’re there, be sure to visit the neighboring Hartford Museum, which is reported to be the oldest house in Hartford!
 Managed by the Hartford Historical Group, this museum features a variety of exhibits on the development of industry and colonial life in the area.